 Knowing Bengaongao Cave, Paterno Cave More:

 If you want to know more about Bengaongao Cave and Paterno Cave that may help in setting up your itinerary, kindly leave them on the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
+In addition, you may contact Mr Freddie Laron, Tourism Officer of Tublay, through his number: 09998802688.

 I would be more than happy and willing to help you:) For more meaningful travel experiences, I remain.